 - Are there too many form fields requesting information, making the prospective member more likely to give up?

 - Are there times of year when it doesn’t financially make sense to join due to a fixed membership renewal date and a lack of proration?
-Note that we recommend rolling renewal dates to ensure higher revenue.
+Note that we recommend rolling renewal dates to ensure higher revenue and eliminate pricing confusion.

 - Was it hard to learn about member benefits?